lijowilson/musicbrainz-poc-api/README.md

 ## /music-app/search/v1/artist/{artistid}/releases
 This endpoint returns the releases associated to the artist by provided artist id

+TODO: We can also have a v2 version of api which can do this task by using thirdparty libraries instead of us invoking api.

 ## Example API's for different scenarios